Abrar-Idris/simple-game/README.md

 # simple-game
-this is my first git repository
+this is my first git repository. author - abrar idrisi